passionys/food_truck_service/README.md

 1. Data validation for CSV file
 2. Integration testing (end-to-end testing)
 3. View can be enhanced to UI or WebUI and showing only selected fields
-4. Deployment process (PyInstaller? maven to create zip file having a folder structure for Jenkins CICD pipeline?)
+4. Deployment process (PyInstaller or container like Docker)
 5. providing choice of algorithms to select food trucks through strategy pattern.